Kashmir Sultanate: Background (13th and 14th centuries)

-Numerous attempts had been made to conquer Kashmir, first by the Arabs in the 7th and 8th century, and then by the Turks in the 11th century, but it was not until the reigns of Mahmud of Ghazni and Muhammad of Ghor that Kashmir faced serious threats of invasion.
+A number of attempts had been made to conquer Kashmir, first by the Arabs in the 7th and 8th century, and then by the Turks in the 11th century, but it was not until the reigns of Mahmud of Ghazni and Muhammad of Ghor that Kashmir faced serious threat.
 It was at this time that Tajik traders entered Kashmir and were permitted to serve in the Lohara army.
-With the Hindu emperors weakened, Kashmir became a subject to the Mongol invasions in the 13th century.
+With the Hindu dynasty weakened, Kashmir became a subject to the Mongol invasions in the 13th century.
 Unable to fend off the invasions this time, Kashmir became a Mongol dependency some time after 1235.
-In 1320, a Mongol commander, Zulju, with an army of Qara'unas, entered Kashmir and, after perpetrating all types of atrocities and violence, left the Valley with loot stolen from the residents.
-As Emperor Suhadeva fled to Kishtwar, the Valley passed on to the hands of local chiefs who asserted independence.
+In 1320, a Mongol commander, Zulju, with an army of Qara'unas, entered Kashmir and, after perpetrating all types of atrocities and violence, left the valley with the loot.
+As the king Suhadeva fled to Kishtwar, the Valley passed on to the hands of local chiefs who asserted independence.
 The most prominent of them were Ramacandra, the commander-in-chief of Suhadeva, and Rinchan Bhoti, a Ladakhi Buddhist noble, who left Ladakh after his father, a Ladakhi chief, was killed by the Baltis.
 Rinchan, who upon killing Ramacandra in a surprise attack, found none stronger than himself, ascended the throne as Rinchan Shah.

 The first challenge faced by Rinchan was to gain the trust of the public and of the nobles.
 To manage this, he released Ramacandra's son, Rawancandra, and his family, granting him some jagirs and the title of Raina (Lord).
-He also appointed him his Mir Bakhshi (Commander-in-Chief) and married his sister, Kota Rani, who had previously been the Empress consort of Suhadeva.
-After resolving this matter, Rinchan faced Suhadeva, who had returned to the Valley after Zulju's departure.
-He attempted to turn the people against Rinchan, however he was repulsed by the people, for whom the memory of his betrayal remained fresh.
+He also appointed him his Mir Bakhshi (Commander-in-Chief) and married his sister, Kota Rani, who had previously been the queen consort of Suhadeva.
+Later Rinchan faced Suhadeva, who had returned to the Valley after Zulju's departure.
+He attempted to turn the people against Rinchan, however he was repulsed by the people, as the memory of his betrayal was fresh.
 Soon after these events, the Lavanyas, a feudal tribe, challenged Rinchan but were defeated and forced to acknowledge him.